top of page

 • shell and tube condensers

-• one steel rack warehouse on site, another one is being built
+• two steel rack warehouse on site, capacity 10,000 casks

-• mainly first-fill Bourbon barrels from Maker's Mark, some seasoned Oloroso and Pedro Ximénez casks and red wine barriques plus special Jim Swan STRs (shaved, toasted, recharred), about 14 cask types
+• mainly first-fill Bourbon barrels from Maker's Mark, some seasoned Oloroso and Pedro Ximénez casks from Miguel Martin, Huelva, red wine barriques, Madeira casks plus special Jim Swan STRs (shaved, toasted, recharred), about 26 cask types, Sauternes barriques, ex-Islay casks

 • distilling capacity is around 200 000 LPA